Cooya Pooya

-Cooya Pooya Station most often referred to as Cooya Pooya or Cooyapooya is a pastoral lease operating as a sheep station in Western Australia.
+Cooya Pooya Station, most often referred to as Cooya Pooya or Cooyapooya, is a pastoral lease operating as a sheep station in Western Australia.

 Description

 The property is situated approximately 29 km south of Roebourne and 60 km south east of Dampier along the banks of the Harding River in the Pilbara region of Western Australia.
 The country is composed of open grassy plains and underlying slopes covered with spinifex.
-The unusual name of the station is a corruption of Cooa Pooey, the Aboriginal name of a water hole near the homestead.
+The name of the station is a corruption of Cooa Pooey, the Aboriginal name of a water hole near the homestead.